Quick tips for living green:

 Tip 5: Banish the bag

 More than 12 million plastic bags are handed out in shops each year in the UK.
 Many are produced using non-renewable resources and can take hundreds of years to decompose.
+That’s why, we have committed to removing all 5p plastic bags from our shops and are replacing loose fruit and vegetable bags with a home compostable alternative by spring 2019.

 Reuse your carrier bags or buy a Waitrose bag for life; they cost just 10p and are made from 100 percent recycled materials.